Wolfram ResearchProductsPurchasingServices & ResourcesAbout UsOur Sites

 Interface Building Systems

 Interface building systems traditionally focus on the mechanics of handling views and controls, and responding to events—and require specialized programming quite separate from the actual creation of content.
 In the past, such separation always seemed inevitable.
-But building on Mathematica's unique longstanding symbolic architecture, a breakthrough has been made with Mathematica 6.
-The immediate result is that for the first time it is possible to create serious open-ended interfaces as an integrated routine part of everyday interactive computational work.
+But Mathematica's unique symbolic architecture and Manipulate function render that obsolete, allowing creation of serious open-ended interfaces as an integrated routine part of everyday interactive computational work.

 Every few years, it is claimed that some new system or technology will suddenly make interface building easy.
 And while there has been progress in the encapsulation and layout of controls, the key problem that has remained has been in making a smooth connection to actual computation and content.
-The solution to this in Mathematica 6 relies on Mathematica's unique ability to represent interfaces symbolically, and to unify them with Mathematica's powerful language, graphics, layout, document and computation capabilities.
+Mathematica solves this with its unique ability to represent interfaces symbolically, and to unify them with its powerful language, graphics, layout, document and computation capabilities.

 Interface Building System Features in Mathematica: